rayan-elidrissi/rayan-elidrissi.github.io/_pages/about.md

   - /about.html
 ---

-I’m a **research intern at Mines Paris - PSL University**, within the Center for Robotics, and an M.Eng student in Data Science & AI at ESILV Paris.
+I’m a **research intern at Mines Paris - PSL University**, within the Center for Robotics, and an M. Eng student in Data Science & AI at ESILV Paris.

 My background is in optimization and computer vision, currently expanding into vision-language-action to investigate how we can integrate **perception**, **reasoning**, and **actions** to design systems that assist and collaborate with humans across diverse domains, from robotics to data-driven modeling.
 I’m particularly interested in: